Posts

 Stop Using PEAP/MS-CHAPv2

 I see a lot of customers continue to use PEAP/MS-CHAPv2 for 802.1X network authentication to Cisco ISE and other network access control platforms and RADIUS servers.
 STOP!
-MS-CHAPv2 uses broken MD5 encryption and should no longer be used to pass sensitive credentials over any network.
+MS-CHAPv2 uses broken MD4 encryption and should no longer be used to pass sensitive credentials over any network.
 Microsoft has taken steps to disable PEAP/MS-CHAPv2 for Active Directory credentials in updated versions of Windows 10 and Windows 11.
 You can get around this with a registry hack but it's still a BAD idea.
 If you are still using MS-CHAPv2 for 802.1X authentication, it's time to migrate to certificate based authentication methods instead such as EAP-TLS.
 Even better, use TEAP with user and machine authentication using certificates.
 Some use-cases (like BYOD or guest access) could also transition to SAML-based authentication to your IDP of choice.
 SAML Assertion sometimes can remove the need for a RADIUS server all together.
-Having a secure, robust PKI is essential for certificate based
+Having a secure, robus...

 Aruba Networks Airheads MVP Expert 2024